 Often, companies only take into account the cost of hiring an outside contractor and/or audit firm to help with the compliance process, but you should also take into account which internal team members will be involved.
 Typically, it’s representatives from IT, legal, security and/or compliance, HR, finance, and accounting.
 To determine personnel costs, lay out the time required of each person and multiply that by their compensation rate.

 This category includes additional time and resources to implement and maintain compliance processes and technologies across the company.
 For some companies, maintenance alone can take one day a week, if not more, depending on company size.
 Keep in mind that compliance is never just a one-time thing.
 PCI DSS certification, for example, needs to be renewed each year, involving additional costs.
 Be sure to address this in your budget.

 Enabling Business: The Opportunity Cost of Compliance

 The hard costs are really just half of the compliance equation.
 What is the cost to you if you decide not to become compliant?
 You may be looking at hefty fines, loss of customers, reputation damage in the industry, and so on.
 For many companies, compliance is a necessity to customers, and by having it, sales and partnership opportunities are expanded.

-Using this framework, and with a basic understanding of the costs involved with compliance, you will be able to better prepare your budget and effectively achieve compliance.
+Using this framework and having a basic understanding of the costs involved with compliance, you will be able to better prepare your budget and effectively achieve compliance.

-The Threat Stack Compliance Playbook for Cloud Infrastructure is now available!
+Take a look at The Threat Stack Compliance Playbook for Cloud Infrastructure.